January 2011 Lecture Features Dr. Linda Giudice, Renowned Expert on Reproductive Health

 The NICHD Director’s Lecture Series is open to the public, and registration is not required.
 Non-NIH employees should visit http://www.nih.gov/about/visitor/index.htm for details about getting to the NIH campus and security procedures.

-Individuals with disabilities who need sign language interpreters and/or reasonable accommodations to participate should contact Vernon Cardwell (firstname.lastname@example.org or 301-594-1968) or the Federal TTY Relay Number (1-800-877-8339).
+Individuals with disabilities who need sign language interpreters and/or reasonable accommodations to participate should contact Vernon Cardwell (firstname.lastname@example.org or 301-594-1968).
 Please make your requests at least five days in advance of the event.

 For more information, select one of the links below: